HafizuddinSharif/llm-redbank/api_note.md

 ```

-## POST "/{chatbot_name}/save"
+## POST "/create-chatbot"

-To create/update chatbots.
+To create chatbots.
 To also supply files (i.e markdown, pdf) for its knowledge base.

 **request:**